Juan-Jones/earnonlinemoney/content/blog/statistics-freelancers-should-know.md

 draft: false
 ---

 As a freelancer or on-demand worker, staying informed about industry trends, market dynamics, and emerging opportunities is crucial for success.
-To help you navigate the freelance landscape more effectively, we've compiled 20 key statistics that every freelancer should know.
+To help you navigate the freelance landscape more effectively, we've compiled key statistics that every freelancer should know.
 These insights can inform your strategies, guide your decision-making, and empower you to thrive in the competitive world of freelancing.
-In this post, we will examine **20 freelancer statistics**.
+In this post, we will examine *18 freelancer statistics*.

-## What is Freelancing?
+## 18 Freelance Statistics

-Freelancing refers to a type of work where individuals offer their services on a project or contract basis, rather than being employed full-time by a single employer.
-Freelancers also known as on-demand workers typically work for multiple clients and enjoy the flexibility to choose their projects and work hours.
-Explore a complete guide on [meaning of freelancing]({{< relref "what-is-freelancing" >}}).
+Freelancing is becoming a go-to option for beginners, driven by its flexibility and accessibility.
+Learning [how to become a freelancer]({{< relref "how-to-start-freelancing" >}}) often starts with honing marketable skills and using online platforms to connect with clients.
+For many, freelancing offers a way to gain experience, build a portfolio, and explore diverse opportunities without committing to a traditional job.
+This growing trend highlights why more individuals are choosing freelancing as a stepping stone in their careers.

 ### 1. The Gig Economy is Thriving